These are some people you may meet, when visiting our Church:

-I have been a member of St. Alban’s since 2006, when I moved to the Altrincham area from Bury with my husband, Michael, and I’ve been churchwarden for the last five years.
+I have been a member of St. Alban’s since 2006, when I moved to the Altrincham area from Bury with my husband, Michael, and I’ve been churchwarden for several years.
 Although I live outside the parish, the warmth of the welcome and the depth of the bible-based teaching and worship, makes it well worth travelling the extra mile or so.
 I am a volunteer adviser with Citizens Advice, and for the past couple of years I have also been enjoying getting to grips with New Testament Greek.
 In my spare time I try to be more than a fair weather gardener, but my favourite occupation has to be spending time with my three small grandchildren.

 Eileen Dixon (Church Warden)